Rayshawn Jenkins: 2019

-Jenkins entered the 2019 season as a starting safety following injuries to Derwin James and rookie Nasir Adderley.
-In Week 2 against the Detroit Lions, Jenkins recorded his first career interception off Matthew Stafford in the 13-10 loss.
+In Week 2 against the Detroit Lions, Jenkins recorded his first career interception off Matthew Stafford in the 13–10 loss.
 He finished the season leading the team in defensive snaps, recording 54 tackles, four passes defensed, and a team-leading three interceptions through 16 starts.

 2020

 In Week 3 of the 2020 season against the Carolina Panthers, Jenkins recorded his first career full sack on Teddy Bridgewater during the 21–16 loss.